Loading...

 Discover detailed insights into kidney anatomy and structure—explore more!

-How CKD Affects Kidney Function
+How CKD Affects Kidney Function?

 Kidneys play an essential role in filtering blood and removing waste in the form of urine.
-This filtering process involves a complex network of functional units known as nephrons.
+This blood-filtering process involves a complex network of functional units known as nephrons.
 Each kidney consists of one million nephrons.

 Stages of Chronic Kidney Disease

 Chronic kidney disease is divided into five stages based on the glomerular filtration rate (GFR).
-This division is globally accepted by healthcare organisations, including the National Kidney Foundation (NKF).
-This division helps to diagnose kidney disease more efficiently, and each stage requires different tests and treatments.
+Global healthcare organisations, including the National Kidney Foundation (NKF), have accepted this division.

 CKD Stages